apache/infrastructure-website/content/pages/slack.md

 ## Expectations ##

-  - **Behavior**: We expected channel participants to be respectful and supportive of other participants, and make contributions that add to the conversation, rather than blurring it.
-If a participant makes contributions that are disrespectufl, offensive, or contrary to The Apache Way, please report them to Infra.
+  - **Behavior**: We expect channel participants to be respectful and supportive of other participants, and make contributions that add to the conversation, rather than blurring it.
+If a participant makes contributions that are disrespectful, offensive, or contrary in other ways to The Apache Way, please report them to Infra.
   - **Decisions**: A thread in a Slack channel can be a great place to work through a knotty question and move toward consensus.
 However, coming to agreement about something on Slack does not mean the PMC has agreed to or approved something.
 All formal PMC decisions should take place in one of the project's email lists.